 – This is the stage at which a comprehensive regression test pack should be created (since it is quite unlikely that one exists already).
 This should be based on the functionality you discovered being implemented in the different orgs (yes, Quality Clouds will help here as well)

 Once we know all the above, we can start designing the best approach to consolidate the different instances.
-There are a few main strategies which we can choose.
+There are a few main strategies which we can choose to tackle Shadow IT.

 A first option would be to just connect the orgs, ensuring that the relevant data flows across them as necessary.
 One disadvantage of this approach is that users need to be directed to the relevant org depending on the function which they need to perform.